-C. Dartenne (verantwortlich), verfasst vor etwa 3 Jahren
+C. Dartenne (verantwortlich), verfasst vor mehr als 3 Jahren

 Folgender Spendenaufruf ist vom Vorstand des in den USA gegründeten Vereins verabschiedet worden.
 Hier wird erklärt, wofür das Geld eingesetzt werden wird und welches Ziel insgesamt verfolgt wird.

 It gives me great pleasure to announce that the International Asherman’s Association (IAA) recently received recognition as a 501(c)(3) non-profit organization in the USA.
 Our mission is to significantly reduce the frequency and severity of Asherman’s Syndrome worldwide through efforts in research, advocacy and education.
 Being a non-profit organization allows us to receive tax deductable donations that will help us further our mission.